Under Construction: We are gradually adding more content to this page.

-The Easy to Read Email Images Labs feature allows the email client to determine the optimal image size for images sent or scheduled in the body of emails.
+The Easy to Read Email Images Labs feature lets the email client determine the optimal image size for images sent or scheduled in the body of emails.
 This Labs feature is on by default.
 If images appear distorted when delivered by email, your users’ email client may be incompatible with this feature.
 You may want to consider disabling the Labs feature.

 Rendering Image-Based Data Formats for Downloads

 When downloading data, you will need to enable the Enhanced Rendering Labs feature to better render these data formats:

 - For dashboards: PDF (Tiled), PDF (Single Column)